Geopathology

 and πάθος (páthos, “suffering”) - ie pathology, widely used to describe infirmities.

 The term is more widely used in the adjectival form ie 'geopathic' (sometimes 'geopathological') and often linked to 'stress', creating the terms 'geopathic stress' and 'geostress'.

-Gustav Frieherr von Pohl has been described as the modern 'father' of geopathic stress. von Pohl conducted a study in the Bavarian town of Vilsbiburg in 1929 which purported to link focus points of 'earth-radiation' ger.
-Erdstrahlen with incidence of cancer.
+Gustav Freiherr von Pohl has been described as the modern 'father' of geopathic stress. von Pohl conducted a study in the Bavarian town of Vilsbiburg in 1929 which purported to link focus points of 'earth-radiation' (ger.
+Erdstrahlen) with incidence of cancer.

 Ley lines (a supposition introduced by Alfred Watkins in 1925) have also been suggested to create geopathic stress.